David J. Jordan

+Background

 Jordan was raised in West Point, New York.
+As a young man, he served as a missionary for the Church of Jesus Christ of Latter-day Saints in Brazil.

+Education

-He earned his bachelor's degree at Bowdoin College and his law degree from Vanderbilt University.
-He then was a law clerk with a federal court in Tennessee and then a lawyer with the VanCott firm.
+He earned his bachelor's degree at Bowdoin College and his Juris Doctor degree from Vanderbilt University.
+He then clerked with the federal court in Tennessee.

+Career

+As a lawyer, he first worked with the VanCott firm.
 From 1989-1991 he was Chair of the Southern Utah University Board of Trustees.
 He again served as chair of the SUU board of trustees from 1993-1997, and starting in 1997 was a member of the Board of Regents of the Utah Higher Education System.
-In 2012, he was awarded and honorary doctorate from SUU, and sources say he “gave an awesome speech.”
+In 2012, he was awarded an honorary doctorate from SUU.

-Jordan served as a missionary for the Church of Jesus Christ of Latter-day Saints in Brazil as a young man.
+He currently works as outside counsel for The Church of Jesus Christ of Latter-Day Saints, defending the institution against multiple allegations of sexual abuse at the hands of various leaders, including former Provo, UT, Missionary Training Center President Joseph L. Bishop.

+Family

 In 1980, he married Holly Garrett.
+They have four children, eight grandchildren, and a dog named Poppy.
 Together they presided over the England London Mission for the Church of Jesus Christ of Latter-day Saints from July 2012 to July 2015.
-They have four children, eight grandchildren, and a dog named Poppy.

-He currently works as outside counsel for The Church of Jesus Christ of Latter-Day Saints, defending the institution against multiple allegations of sexual abuse at the hands of various leaders, including former Provo, UT, Missionary Training Center President Joseph L. Bishop.